 By gathering a huge net of OSINT data, SEON gives its customers the ability to turn a few easily accessible data points into a profile with measurable risk characteristics.

 These characteristics, uniquely including 50+ social media and online platform checks, are then analyzed by both whitebox risk rules and a blackbox ML module for the likelihood of fraudulent behavior.

 Even in cases where a customer might have minimal information online, we assess this lack of data as typical or not typical of someone in their country and with their background.
-In practice, this means sourcing alternative data for due diligence.
+In practice, this means sourcing alternative data for customer due diligence.